Fund Raising Zoom Lectures

 All monies raised through these lectures are treated as donations and handed over to the registered charity, 'Group Analysis India' (Charity Number: 1192636)

 3.30pm to 4pm Whole group discussion

 Fee: £20 + optional donation

-We are only able to sustain the training through fund raising here in the UK for several reasons.
+We are only able to sustain the group analytic training programme in India, through fund raising here in the UK for several reasons.

 First and foremost, the fees being charged to the Indian candidates, which although considerable from an Indian perspective, are unable to meet the costs of the programme.

 Second, even if we were able to raise sufficient money in India through whatever means, the Indian Government prohibits the payment of foreign professionals, particularly by charities like HNI (the institution that is hosting our training in Bengaluru).

 It is for this reason that we have to raise funds outside of India.